 6. Take allergy medicine

 In some cases, a stuffy nose is due to an allergic reaction.
-Allergy medications may contain an antihistamine that blocks that reaction.
+Allergy medications may contain an antihistamine that blocks this reaction.

 Users should be sure to read the directions on the package and be aware of side effects.
 Some allergy medications can cause drowsiness, so driving should be avoided.